Janet Robin Biography

 Robin had previously released “Everything Has Changed,” in Europe, with Hypertension Music based in Hamburg, Germany.
 Coupled with the strength of her growing European following and introduced to the German based label by friend and frequent touring partner Colin Hay (Men At Work), Robin signed a licensing and distribution deal with Hypertension for a Winter 2010 European release of Everything Has Changed.
 The company also did the booking for Robin throughout Europe and after the initial release in Europe, she secured a January 2010 tour with Midge Ure (Ultravox – co-organizer of Live Aid, Band Aid and Live 8).

 Robin has also had songs placed in TV and films such as “One Life to Live,” “All my Children,” “Felicity,” “Free Enterprise,” and many more.
 She has also recently completed the original score for the short film “Traces” directed by Joseph Culp (actor Robert Culp’s son) and the film was accepted into the prestigious Palm Springs Short Film Festival and the Hollywood Film Awards, in June 2012.
-In January of 2015, Janet was also hand-picked to coach and consulting actress Jennifer Jason Leigh for 2 months on location and in Los Angeles for a special guitar scene in the Quentin Tarantino film, "The Hateful Eight."
+In January of 2015, Janet was also hand-picked to coach and consult actress Jennifer Jason Leigh for 2 months on location and in Los Angeles for a special guitar scene in the Quentin Tarantino film, "The Hateful Eight."
 The actress was nominated for an Academy Award.
 And in June/July of 2015 she was also hand picked for the guitar position in the musical "Girlfriend" to rave reviews at The Kirk Douglas Theater in Culver City, California.

 However, one need not base their judgment on Robin solely on those with whom she has been associated.
 Only a listen to her albums or a ticket to one of her shows will prove the opening claim to be true.
 For what underlies the Janet Robin labels of singer, guitarist, songwriter, producer, and road warrior is a single word: musician.

 Janet Robin conducts guitar workshops, has hosted DVD recordings for Alfred Music Publishing, and is a respected clinician for Turner-Renaissance Guitars, Line 6.
 Taylor Guitars, Fender Guitars, Martin Guitars, Turner-Renaissance, Seymour Duncan, Audix, Martin Guitars, Daisy Rock, DR Strings, Clayton Picks, The Engle, Thimble Slide also endorse her, amongst others.